HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 The width attribute is also one of the top video attributes.
 It tells the browser how wide the video player should be (note that height is very rarely used, since the aspect ratio of the video will decide the space with just one value.)

+{# TODO: I discovered recently that this is not the case!
+And unless you override with CSS a default aspect-ration of 2:1 will be used: whatwg/html#3090 #}

 The width can be presented as a percentage, or a width in pixels.

 * When a percentage width is defined, the value `100%` is used in 99% of cases.